Table of Contents

 Collecting Unemployment

 Another one of the most common mistakes in an SSDI claim is filing for unemployment benefits.
 When filing a claim for unemployment benefits, you must indicate that you can work but cannot find work.
-However, this statement directly contradicts what you would claim in a Social Security Disability claim: that you cannot work due to your symptoms and resulting limitations.
+However, this statement directly contradicts what you would claim in a Social Security disability claim: that you cannot work due to your symptoms and resulting limitations.
 You cannot claim that you are both capable of work and disabled.

 Failure to Check the Status of Your Disability Benefit Claim